kylecarey1113/QuizletLearnRemake/README.md

 # QuizletLearnRemake
-The is an attempt to remake the functionality (and eventually to appearance) of Quizlet's Learn feature
+The is an attempt to remake the functionality (and eventually appearance) of Quizlet's Learn feature